anyapages/shopping-cart-exercise/README.md

 # Shopping Cart Exercise

-A brief restock solution for a Shopping-Cart exercise.
+A restocking functionality solution for a Shopping-Cart exercise.

 ## Tasks: